Lithuania

 Recruitments are carried out freely by universities

-This applies to 22 other countries: Austria, Brandenburg, Cyprus, Czech Republic, Estonia, Finland, Flanders, Hesse, Hungary, Iceland, Italy, Latvia, Luxembourg, The Netherlands, North Rhine-Westphalia, Norway, Poland, Slovakia, Sweden, Switzerland, Turkey, United Kingdom
+This applies to 20 other countries: Austria, Brandenburg, Estonia, Finland, Flanders, Wallonia, Hesse, Hungary, Iceland, Latvia, Luxembourg, The Netherlands, North Rhine-Westphalia, Norway, Poland, Slovakia, Slovenia, Sweden, Switzerland, United Kingdom

 75% Salaries for senior academic staff